What is the best credit card to use overseas?

 - Foreign transaction fees.
 When you make a purchase using your card (both overseas and online with international merchants), your Australian dollars are converted to the local currency.
 When this happens, you're usually charged a fee between 2% and 3%.
 If you want to avoid this fee each time you make a transaction overseas, consider a credit card that doesn't charge a foreign currency conversion fee.

 Using a credit card that offers complimentary international travel insurance can help you save the time and money you'd otherwise spend on standalone cover.
 The complimentary travel insurance usually covers overseas medical insurance, transit accidents and travel delay.
-The cover usually extends your spouse or any dependent children travelling with you.
+The cover usually extends to your spouse or any dependent children travelling with you.
 As well as travel insurance, some credit cards offer purchase security insurance and extended warranty so you can shop with peace of mind.

 Frequent flyer rewards